hiitsdustindavis/codereview-js-week1/README.md

 # Auto Node
-## Version 1.1
+## Version 1.1.1

 A bash script that creates the directory structure, and copies the required files for node, bower, and gulp for serving and building js node projects.
+It installs node and bower.
+Adds git commands to gulp, shows gulp status.
+Makes the gulp serve not crash on bad js loads.
+Configures atom and installs some cool packages.
+Provides a shell script with every project so when you clone it from github restarting is easy.
-It also includes a script to create the pairs file for Epicodus students.
+It also includes a script to create the pairs file for Epicodus students, which Automatically runs at the beginning of autonode.

 ### How to use

-#MY CONDITIONS FOR USING THIS PROGRAM
+# MY CONDITIONS FOR USING THIS PROGRAM
-##Fork it to your own repository
+## Fork it to your own repository
 Change your name and initials in paircreator.sh and autonode.sh - the default is my name Run the script by typing
     ./autonode.sh - to create a new project including